5 December 2017

-Note: You need to be aware that textures, colors and models may not be 100% accurate.
-This is due to variations with the samples provided, and the variance between PC monitor calibration and print colors.
+Note: You need to be aware that textures, colors, and models may not be 100% accurate.
+This is due to variations in the samples provided, and the variance between PC monitor calibration and print colors.

 Changes Happen, How to Provide the Best Feedback